On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

 \item We show through empirical results that the RS+FD solution can prevent (to some extent) re-identification attacks

-\item Finally, we present an improvement of the RS+FD as a countermeasure solution, which improves both privacy and utility.
-More precisely, our solution achieves less estimation error on multidimensional frequency estimation and almost fully prevents the inference of the sampled attribute. \end{itemize}
+\item Finally, we present an adaptation of the RS+FD solution that can serve as a countermeasure to the identified privacy threats while improving both privacy and utility. \end{itemize}

-\textbf{Outline.} The remainder of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we review the privacy models, the LDP protocols and solutions for collecting multidimensional data investigated in this paper.
-Afterwards in Section~\ref{sec:attacks}, we present the system overview and adversarial setting for both SMP and RS+FD solutions.
-In Section~\ref{sec:results}, we present our experimental evaluation and discuss our results before in Section~\ref{sec:countermeasure} presenting an improvement of the RS+FD as a countermeasure.
+\textbf{Outline.} In Section~\ref{sec:preliminaries}, we review the LDP privacy model, the LDP protocols and solutions for collecting multidimensional data investigated in this paper.
+Afterwards, in Section~\ref{sec:attacks}, we present the system overview and adversarial setting for both SMP and RS+FD solutions.
+In Section~\ref{sec:results}, we present our experimental evaluation and analyze our results before in Section~\ref{sec:countermeasure} presenting an improvement of the RS+FD as a countermeasure.
+Next, we provide a general discussion in Section~\ref{sec:disc}.
 Finally in Section~\ref{sec:rel_work}, we review related work before concluding with future perspectives of this work in Section~\ref{sec:conclusion}.